Care Management Denials & Appeals rewrite

 The research themes that were presented after weeks of analyzing the data.

-In order to learn the product and identify what we needed to build, I spent months researching the current usage with both clients and our Services team.
+In order to learn the product and identify what we needed to build, I spent a couple months researching the current usage with both clients and our Services team.
 This research involved onsite hospital visits, WebEx calls, performing a UI heuristic evaluation, and reviewing Support tickets.
 We ended up with data from 29 users to help us identify the key problems with the current application.
 The data was organized with an affinity wall and then analyzed to identify the themes we learned.

 It was quickly apparent that the insurance providers were denying more cases, causing lost revenue and a lot of pain for the users.
 Hospitals were responding with growing their Denial Management teams, some of which were no longer under Utilization Management teams.
 Denial Management had shifted from an individual to a team sport.
 In fact, 7 personas were created to reflect this.
 We also saw an increased number of nurses working from home as a retention strategy to handle the increased number of cases.
 The current application was no longer reliable and flexible enough to handle the increased number of cases and handoffs that were occurring in the field.